Old World Village: Description

-Old World Village is active with various shops, cafes, and event venues.
-Its architecture evokes a stylized version of Europe, with cobblestone streets, stucco facades, and painted murals contributing to its distinct ambiance.
+Old World Village has shops, cafes, and event venues.
+Its architecture is a stylized version of a European village, with cobblestone streets, stucco facades, and painted murals.

 Festivals

 The Village holds annual German events, including an Oktoberfest and dachshund races.
 Over time, events for other ethnic and cultural groups have been held at the Village, including Greek, Irish, Scottish, and South American festivals.
 The village also hosts weddings and quinceañeras.

 Legacy

 Old World Village was parodied in the television series Arrested Development as the fictional English enclave "Wee Britain".
-The village has also served as a filming location, often doubling for European settings due to its Bavarian-style architecture.
-It has appeared in television shows such as Hell's Kitchen and Welcome to Chippendales, and is part of Huntington Beach's broader efforts to attract film and television production.
+The village has also served as a filming location, often doubling for European settings because of its Bavarian-style architecture.
+It has appeared in television shows such as Hell's Kitchen and Welcome to Chippendales, as part of Huntington Beach's efforts to attract film and television production.